 George Green was a self-taught genius who mysteriously delivered one of the most influential mathematics and physics works of all time.
 He educated himself in mathematics and self-published the work “An Essay on the Application of Mathematical Analysis to the Theories of Electricity and Magnetism”.
 In his very first article, he derived Green’s first, second and third identities, forged the concept of Green’s function, and solved the problem of the electrical potential created by a single charge placed inside a spherical metal shell.
 The ideas of Green’s function forever changed the landscape of science, as many physics and mathematics problems have been solved using this technique.
 As Green died early, and his work was discovered only posthumously, it remains a mystery today how Green could produce such a masterpiece without the guidance of a great teacher or school and, in fact, without a formal education.
 Only recently, due to the advent of powerful computers, has it been possible to take full advantage of Green’s pioneering developments.

-The George Green Medal 2021 will be presented on the occasion of the 45th International Conference on Boundary Elements and other Mesh Reduction Methods (BEM/MRM 45).
-The ceremony will take place during a special session on 25th May, followed by a keynote address from the medal recipient.
+The George Green Medal 2023 will be presented on the occasion of the 46th International Conference on Boundary Elements and other Mesh Reduction Methods (BEM/MRM 46).
+The ceremony will take place online during a special session, followed by a keynote address from the medal recipient.
+The date of the ceremony will be confirmed at a later stage.

 Details of the previous George Green Medal presentations can be found in the conference reports listed below: